petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-shipping-engine-client-extension.md

 1. Select the new shipping engine and activate it using the _Active_ toggle.

 1. Click _Save_.
 A new _Configuration_ tab appears for the shipping engine.
 The configuration tab contains an input field.
-You can enter information required by the client extension here instead of hardcoding values in the client extension itself.
+You can enter information required by the client extension here instead of hard coding values in the client extension itself.
 The example contains sample key-value pairs.

 1. Click _Save_.